Steve Papin

-Steve LeRoi Papin (born February 28, 1972) is a former American football offensive specialist who played seven seasons in the Arena Football League (AFL) with the San Jose SaberCats and New York Dragons.
+Steve LeRoi Papin (born February 28, 1972) is an American former professional football offensive specialist who played seven seasons in the Arena Football League (AFL) with the San Jose SaberCats and New York Dragons.
 He first enrolled at West Valley College before transferring to Portland State University.
-He attended Piedmont Hills High School in San Jose, California.
 Papin was also a member of the Scottish Claymores and San Diego Riptide.

+Early life

+Papin attended Piedmont Hills High School in San Jose, California.

 College career

 Papin played for the Portland State Vikings, finishing third in voting for the Harlon Hill Trophy his senior year in 1995 after recording 2,397 all-purpose yards.

 Professional career

 Papin played for the Scottish Claymores of the World League of American Football in 1997.
 He played for the AFL's San Jose SaberCats from 1997 to 2001, earning Second Team All-Arena and Don't Blink!
 Player of the Year honors twice each.
 He was released by the SaberCats on December 19, 2001.
 Papin signed with the New York Dragons of the AFL on January 10, 2002.
 He was released by the Dragons on March 4, 2003.
 He finished his AFL career with 15,413 all-purpose yards for 152 touchdowns and an average of 14.7 yards per touch.
 Papin also averaged 200.4 all-purpose yards per game.
 He was a finalist for the Arena Football Hall of Fame in 2013 and 2014.
 He played in five games for the San Diego Riptide of the af2 in 2003 before suffering a knee injury.